After the premises of John Moss …

 2. “Annie, the eldest daughter, married Philip Bacon, grocer”.

-Just across the street – at 42 South Street — was daughter Mary Ann married in February 1880 to grocer Philip Bacon, the son of Dale Abbey labourer Daniel and Mary (nee Cotton).
+Just across the street – at 42 South Street in 1881 — was daughter Mary Ann married in February 1880 to grocer Philip Bacon, the son of Dale Abbey labourer Daniel and Mary (nee Cotton).
 She remained there after her husband died in 1903.

 3. “Florrie married a head gardener and left the town”.

 Born in 1864, daughter Florence married Charles John Terry, gardener, in 1889 and eventually moved to Cambridgeshire where the couple kept a rural post office and garden nursery.